 When you set up your Google account, Gmail is automatically made at the same time.
 The first email you will receive will be a welcome email from Google.
 Check the date you received that email, and that will be the date Google set up the account.

 But honestly, how many people still have that email?
 Google assumes you’ll never delete a single email ever.
 But if you’re a neat freak like me, you would never keep emails stretching back years.
-My first email in my account, which I’ve had since 2004, dates back six months.
+My first email in my account, which I’ve had since 2004, dates back only six months.